2014 Findings on the Worst Forms of Child Labor

 In 2014, Comoros made a moderate advancement in efforts to eliminate the worst forms of child labor.
 The Government approved the Law to Combat Child Labor and Trafficking, which strengthened penalties for child labor and child trafficking.
 The Law also provides legal protection and social assistance to victims of the worst forms of child labor and child trafficking.
 The Government also increased the coverage of the Police Morals and Minors Brigade by establishing new brigades on the islands of Anjouan and Moheli, where the majority of human trafficking cases reportedly occur.
 However, children in Comoros are engaged in child labor, including in agriculture, and in the worst forms of child labor, including in domestic work.
 A gap between the minimum age for work and the age for compulsory education leaves children ages 13 to 15 vulnerable to child labor.
 Limited resources for the systematic enforcement of child labor laws impede government efforts to protect children from the worst forms of child labor.
 Social programs to combat child labor are also insufficient to adequately address the extent of the problem.

-Children in Comoros are engaged in the worst forms of child labor in fishing and domestic service.
-Children are also work in agriculture.(1-4) Table 1 provides key indicators on children's work and education in Comoros.
+Children in Comoros are engaged in child labor, including in agriculture.(1-3) Children are also engaged in the worst forms of child labor, including in domestic work.(1-5) Table 1 provides key indicators on children's work and education in Comoros.

 |Primary completion rate (%):||79.8|

-Source for all other data: Understanding Children's Work Project's analysis of statistics from MICS Survey, 2000.
-(6)
+Source for all other data: Understanding Children's Work Project's analysis of statistics from Demographic and Health Survey (DHS), 2012.(7)

 Based on a review of available information, Table 2 provides an overview of children's work by sector and activity.